Performance best practices

 sudo ethtool -K $NETDEV rx-udp-gro-forwarding on rx-gro-list off

-are not persistent and will be lost after the machine shuts down.
+don't persistent after a reboot.
 On Linux distributions using networkd-dispatcher

 (which you can verify with systemctl is-enabled networkd-dispatcher

-), copy and run the following commands to create a script that will configure these settings on each boot.
+), you can run the following commands to create a script that configures these settings on each boot.

 sudo chmod 755 /etc/networkd-dispatcher/routable.d/50-tailscale